 I Hate Debt, But the Reasons Why Might Surprise You

-At YNAB, we're all about setting your priorities and making your budget line up with those priorities.
+At YNAB, we're all about setting your priorities and making your money line up with those priorities.
 And in that quest, I often abstain from opinion.
 I don't always share what I think, but I do have some thoughts around debt.
 And being the adult that you are, I'll let you take my thoughts as you will.

 Let's take a look at debt through the lens of the YNAB Method.
 These rules, after all, form the foundation of a method that is really successful for me and so many others.